CPA Exam Pass Rates 2026

 How to Interpret These Statistics

 Dont let low pass rates discourage you.
 With proper preparation, candidates who use structured review courses have significantly higher pass rates than the averages suggest.
+See how all 8 providers compare in our Best CPA Review Courses (2026) ranking, or check costs across states on our interactive map.

 - Pass rates include unprepared candidates and repeat testers